lnalborczyk/meeg_decoding/README.md

-# meg_decoding_tools (in progress)
+# meg_decoding_tools (work in progress)

 Open source tools for M/EEG preprocessing, basic analyses, and multivariate pattern analyses (aka decoding) based on [MNE-Python](https://mne.tools/stable/index.html).

 # Installation

-Clone this repository with `git clone https://github.com/lnalborczyk/meg_decoding_tools` and install using `python setup.py install` or `python setup.py develop` (creating symlinks to the source directory instead of installing locally), or install directly from Github with `pip install git+https://github.com/lnalborczyk/meg_decoding_tools`.
+Clone this repository with `git clone https://github.com/lnalborczyk/meg_decoding_tools` and install using `python setup.py install` or `python setup.py develop` (creating symlinks to the source directory instead of installing locally).

+Or install directly from Github with `pip install git+https://github.com/lnalborczyk/meg_decoding_tools`.

 # Usage

-## Preprocessing

-...
+Function from this module assume that you have some M/EEG data that is properly filtered, resampled, and epoched using MNE (i.e., it does not cover preprocessing steps).

 ## Decoding